easbarba/zae/README.md

 ```

 ## Ruby 3
-  `pak` is built and tested against Ruby 3 but should run correctly with early major versions.
+  Current version of `pak` uses Ruby 3, but, for the moment, should run correctly with early major versions.

 ## History